Mark Bailey (rugby union)

+Bailey played rugby union for Cambridge University R.U.F.C., Bedford Blues, London Wasps, and for England.
+He completed a doctorate at Cambridge during his playing career, and was then elected a fellow at Gonville and Caius College, Cambridge in 1986 and then at Corpus Christi College, Cambridge in 1996.
+He left academia in 1999 to become headmaster of Leeds Grammar School before returning in 2010 when he was appointed Professor of Later Medieval History at the University of East Anglia (UEA).
+He left that post after a year to become High Master of St Paul's School, London, while maintaining a visiting professorship at UEA.
+He has once again been Professor of Late Medieval History at UEA since 2020.

 Early life

-Born 21 November 1960, Castleford, Yorkshire, Bailey was educated at Dale Hall Primary School, then Ipswich School, an independent school in the town of Ipswich in Suffolk, followed by Durham University, graduating with a Bachelor of Arts degree in economic history in 1982.
-He then completed his doctoral studies at Corpus Christi College, Cambridge; his PhD was awarded in 1987 for his thesis "At the margin: Suffolk Breckland in the Middle Ages".
+Bailey was born on 21 November 1960 in Castleford, Yorkshire.
+He was educated at Love Lane Primary School, Pontefract, Dale Hall Primary School, Ipswich, Ipswich School and Durham University, graduating with a Bachelor of Arts degree in economic history in 1982.
+He completed his doctoral studies at Corpus Christi College, Cambridge.
+His PhD was awarded in 1987 for his thesis, "At the margin: Suffolk Breckland in the Middle Ages".

 Sporting career

-He won the Cricket Society's Wetherell Award in 1979 for the best public school all-rounder and played for the NCA Young Cricketers in 1980.
-The same year he made his debut in the Minor Counties for Suffolk, for whom he played until 1991 and served as captain between 1988–90.
+In 1979, Bailey won the Cricket Society's Wetherell Award for the best public school all-rounder.
+In 1980, he played for the NCA Young Cricketers and made his debut in the Minor Counties for Suffolk, for whom he played until 1991 and served as captain between 1988 and 1990.

 Bailey played rugby for Durham University and the University of Cambridge, captaining the latter in the 1983 and 1984 Varsity matches.
 He won four Blues at Cambridge.
 He later served as secretary of Cambridge University R.U.F.C. as its representative on the Rugby Football Union, and was president of the club.
-Bailey played on the wing for Bedford in 1981–2 and for London Wasps between 1984–90, winning the premiership in the 1989–90 season.
+Bailey played on the wing for Bedford in 1981–2 and for London Wasps between 1984 and 1990, winning the premiership in the 1989–90 season.
 Bailey was a captain of the England B national team.
 He also received international honours for England, and played seven times.
 He made his international in a 1984 series against South Africa, and later played for England at the 1987 Rugby World Cup, and in the 1990 Five Nations Championship.
 He also played for the Barbarians invitational side.

 After retiring, Bailey became a member of the Rugby Football Union's playing committee.
 On 16 June 2003, Bailey was honoured with Durham University's Palatinate Award for Sport.